lmigueldf/doc/native/android-plugin.md

 	}
 ~~~

+Note here that we are doing `meta.get(k).toString()`, where `k` is a manifest.json key under the "Android" section.
+It is a mistake to do `meta.toString(k)` because this will cause an exception when the manifest.json key contains integer-like data such as "1234567".

 ##### Handling JavaScript Events

 It is important that the JavaScript code specifies the exact plugin class name and method to call.
 Note that the above class matches the JavaScript name: